Wolfr/textcutter/README.md

 ## Usage

-Instal it via Figma Community plugin page [here](https://www.figma.com/community/plugin/739131137116544548/TextCutter):
+Instal it via Figma Community plugin page [here](https://www.figma.com/community/plugin/739131137116544548/TextCutter)

-It is handy to assign both commands to hotkeys and use it along with OCR software that helps extract texts from images, such as TextSniper.
+It is handy to assign both commands to hotkeys and use it along with OCR software that helps extract texts from images, such as [TextSniper](https://textsniper.app/).